 Which path will you choose?

-Now that you know how to become a registered nurse, it’s time to choose exactly how you’ll get there.
+Now that you know how to become a registered nurse, it’s time to decide how you’ll get there.
 When you want to earn a degree as quickly as possible, you can’t waste time.
-Having all the facts at hand will help you make the smart decisions that will lead you on the right path, whether that path leads to an ADN or a BSN.
+Having all the facts at hand will help you make the smart decisions that will lead you on the right path, whether that’s obtaining an ADN or a BSN.

 You have all the information you need about Nursing degrees.
 Now it’s time to move on to finding the right college.
 Gain the insight you need about earning your nursing degree by checking out “10 Facts You Didn’t Know About the Rasmussen College Nursing Program.”

 *Completion time depends on the number of transfer credits accepted and courses completed each term.

 EDITOR'S NOTE: This article was originally April 2015.
 It has since been updated to include information relevant to 2017.